Political Financing Handbook for Leadership Contestants and Financial Agents (EC 20195) – January 2022

 If the contestant had not planned to participate in a future contest, would the expense still have been incurred?

-If yes, there is no campaign expense to report.
+If yes, there is no leadership campaign expense to report.

-If no, and the expense is not a:
+If no, then there is a leadership campaign expense to report.
+If the expense is not a:

 |The campaign should ask:

 Did the expense reasonably serve some purpose related to the contest?